 Go back to school green

-Back-to-school is right around the corner for many families.
-Judging from the number of fliers clogging mailboxes, back-to-school means new stuff-notebooks, calculators, clothes, backpacks and more.
+Back-to-school time is right around the corner for many families.
+Judging from the number of fliers clogging mailboxes, going back to school means new stuff—notebooks, calculators, clothes, backpacks and more.
 This year, as you embark on your shopping trips, consider these suggestions for reducing waste as you prepare for the school year ahead.

-- Many school supplies are reusable from year to year.
+- You can reuse many school supplies from year to year.
 Save and reuse notebooks with paper left in them; folders that are not too battered; and backpacks, binders and calculators.